Cervical screening saves lives

 The National Cervical Screening Program (NCSP) aim is to reduce the impact of cervical cancer.

-Cervical screening is a straightforward test performed by your doctor, nurse or health worker.
-It checks for the presence of HPV – a virus that can cause cervical cancer.
+Cervical screening is a straightforward test that checks for the presence of HPV – a common virus that can cause cervical cancer.

 Cervical screening does not check for, or prevent, other cancers such as ovarian or endometrial cancer.